 How home palliative care can help

 End of life care aims to make your loved one as comfortable as possible by managing pain and other distressing symptoms.
 This is a holistic approach, providing physical, psychological, social, and spiritual support for your loved one, your family, and their carers.
-Additional palliative care can be provided by consultants trained in palliative medicine, specialist palliative care nurses or specialist palliative occupational therapists and physiotherapists, with whom our carers will work alongside at all times.
+Additional palliative care can be provided by consultants trained in palliative medicine, specialist palliative care nurses or specialist palliative occupational therapists and physiotherapists, with whom your carer will work alongside at all times.

 SuperCarers will connect you with carers who have palliative care expertise, who have worked with terminally ill clients, in hospices, and with palliative care professionals.
 The carers work to maintain client comfort and dignity throughout these latter stages of life.
-We will also work to find a carer to meet your loved one’s particular needs as well as their personality.